184.108.40.206 Verifying residence/citizenship

 Special purpose visa (SPV)

-An SPV is the type of temporary visa granted to people with a prescribed status or who are declared by the Minister for Immigration and Border Patrol to hold such a visa, to enter and stay in Australia.
+An SPV is the type of temporary visa granted to people with a prescribed status or who are declared by the Immigration Minister to hold such a visa, to enter and stay in Australia.
 An SPV allows a person to undertake their normal work while in Australia, and is granted on entry to Australia including if they are:

 - a member of the Royal Family (i.e. the Queen's immediate family),

 - an official guest of the Australian Government or their spouse, de facto partner or dependent child